fishinginaswamp/spritemaker/README.md

 This is "as-is" and it's up to the user to kinda figure out how it works and how to use it, sorry

+Some of the sprites will automatically update via the onEdit() function.
+Others will have to be explicitly called from the Apps Script tab (the console is required)